Altova RaptorXML Server delivers hyper-performance validation and processing of XML, XBRL, and JSON data.

 JSON popularity is ever rising, and alongside it the requirement to ensure validity of transacted data.
 RaptorXML has you covered with JSON syntax checking, JSON validation, JSON Schema validation.

-In addition to comprehensive XML support, RaptorXML+XBRL Server includes specialized support for validation of XBRL taxonomies and instance files, and, it provides important support for XBRL Dimensions, XBRL Formula, and XBRL Table Linkbase.
+In addition to comprehensive XML support, RaptorXML+XBRL Server includes specialized support for validation of XBRL taxonomies and instance files, and, it provides important support for XBRL Dimensions, XBRL Formula, XBRL Table Linkbase, and XULE.

 These new standards provide the opportunity to view, validate, and analyze XBRL data in new and productive ways, without compromising interoperability and backwards compatibility.
 Full support is in an XBRL processor is of the utmost importance.